-Rupee Term Loan from Bank ₹ 3,000 lakhs (March 31, 2020: ₹ 2,500 lakhs)
+c) Rupee Term Loan from Bank ₹ 2,400 lakhs (March 31, 2021: ₹ 3,000 lakhs)

 Term loan from HDFC Bank is repayable in 16 quarterly instalments over a period of six years including a moratorium of two year commencing from the date of draw down.
+During the year differential loan of ₹ 200.00 lakhs was disbursbursed by the bank.
 The loan carries interest based on One year Marginal Cost of Lending Rate (MCLR) (adjustable annually) plus nil spread.
-The present effective rate of interest is 8.24 % p.a.
-(Previous year 8.76%).
+The present effective rate of interest is 7.20 % p.a.
+(Previous year 8.24%).
 The loan is secured by exclusive first charge on plant & machinery and charge on immovable fixed assets comprising of land and building at Vizag.

-Working Capital Loan under Emergency Credit line Guarantee Scheme from Bank ₹ 1,000 lakhs ( March 31, 2020: ₹ Nil )
+ii) Working Capital Loan under Emergency Credit line Guarantee Scheme from Bank ₹ 1,400 lakhs (March 31, 2021: ₹ 1,000 lakhs)

 Working capital loan from HDFC Bank under Emergency Credit Line Guarantee Scheme (ECLGS) announced by the Government of India is repayable over 5 years in 48 monthly instalments (including moratorium of one year).
+Based on eligibility additional ₹ 400.00 lakhs was disbursbursed by the bank during the year.
 The loan carries interest of 6.50% based on External Benchmark Lending Rate (EBLR) (adjustable every 3 months or at such intervals as permissible under RBI guidelines) plus 0.25% spread.
-The present effective rate of interest is 6.75% p.a.
+The present effective rate of interest is 6.75% p.a.(Previous year 6.75% p.a.)
 The facility is covered by 100% guarantee from National Credit Guarantee Trustee Company Ltd (Ministry of Finance, Government of India) and an extention of second ranking charge over existing primary and collateral securities including mortgages created in favour of the bank.